Sykkylven Municipality: Name

+The slogan for the municipality was formerly "Sykkylven - vennlig, vill og vakker", meaning "Sykkylven - friendly, wild and beautiful".
+The current slogan is "Skaparkraft", literally meaning "creative" or "creating force", believed to create focus on the municipality's need for creating a new creative drive towards diversifying the somewhat one-sided furniture industry and more focus on tourism, especially "experience industry" possibilities.

 Coat of arms

 The coat of arms was granted on 30 April 1984 by royal decree.
-The arms were designed by Kårstein Blindheim.
-The silver and blue figure represents the landscape of the Sykkylvsfjorden and is reminiscent of a large mountain silhouette from the municipality.
+The official blazon is "Argent, a pile embowed issuant from base azure" (I sølv ein blå spiss laga med bogeliner).
+This means the arms have a field (background) with a tincture of argent, which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The charge is a pile (triangle) with embowed (curved) sides.
+The design was chosen to symbolize the landscape of the Sykkylvsfjorden and is reminiscent of a large mountain silhouette from the municipality.
+The arms were designed by Norbert Hovet and Kårstein Blindheim.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Sykkylven.
-It is part of the Austre Sunnmøre prosti (deanery) in the Diocese of Møre.
+The Church of Norway has two parishes (sokn) within Sykkylven Municipality.
+It is part of the Nordre Sunnmøre prosti (deanery) in the Diocese of Møre.

 Geography

 Sykkylven is a part of the Sunnmøre region and is surrounded by the beautiful alpine mountain range Sunnmørsalpene, including the mountain Råna.
+The highest point in the municipality is the 1579 m tall mountain Brekketindane, located on the border of Ørsta Municipality and Sykkylven Municipality (and very close to the border with Stranda Municipality).
 Most of the people in Sykkylven live along the Sykkylvsfjorden, which is a branch of the Storfjorden.
 The Sykkylven Bridge crosses the fjord connecting Aure to Ikornnes.

-Sykkylven Municipality shares land borders with the municipalities of: Stordal to the east; Stranda to the southeast; Ørsta to the southwest.
+Sykkylven Municipality shares land borders with Fjord Municipality to the east, Stranda Municipality to the southeast, and Ørsta Municipality to the southwest.
 The Hjørundfjorden forms part of the western municipal border, and the Storfjorden forms the northern border.
-Across the Storfjorden lie the municipalities of Ålesund, Skodje and Ørskog.
+Across the Storfjorden to the north lies Ålesund Municipality.

 Economy

 Sykkylven is primarily an industrial community where furniture and furnishings manufacturing is the dominant industry (78% of manufacturing employment in 2004).
 Some of the largest factories in the industry are located here.
 Major companies in Sykkylven include Ekornes AS, Scandinor ANS, Hjellegjerde, Brunstad AS, Hjelle, and Cylindra.
 Drones are also manufactured.
 Agriculture is important along the fjord and in the valleys.
-The farms are small, with emphasis on livestock.
+The farms are small, with an emphasis on livestock.
 There is also some fish farming at Hundeidvik and Søvik, along the Storfjorden.
-The newspaper Sykkylvsbladet is published in Sykkylven.
+The local newspaper Sykkylvsbladet is published in Sykkylven.

 Ekornes is the largest employer (as of 2020); however, a new round of layoffs was announced in January 2023.